Are Hackers Threatening the Adoption of Self-Driving Cars?

 According to Deloitte’s 2019 Global Automotive Study, consumer perception of the safety of autonomous cars has stalled in the last year.
 This attitude is predominantly influenced by media reports of accidents involving self-driving cars, many of which were fatal.

-Here you can read a report on these type of accidents.
+Here you can read a report on these types of accidents.

 The concern around safety is also reinforced by Perkincoie’s research, which shows that consumers’ perception of safety is the biggest roadblock to the development of self-driving vehicles in the next five years.